abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 The question "Who is my father?" is a function whose source is the set of all people in the world.

-**Question:** What is the target of this function?
+**Task 1:** What is the target of this function?

 Note that the question "Who is my child?" is *NOT* a straightforward function, because a person can have no children, or can have multiple children.
 We will learn to represent such questions as functions later.

-**Question:** Do all functions that we drew at the beginning *express* something?
+**Task 2:** Do all functions that we drew at the beginning *express* something?
 Do you think that a function should express something in order to be valid?

 The Identity Function
 ---